 The only sign of wear is on the acorn-shaped knobs.

-I also own the second variation of the Emerson Snow White, Model 247,
+I also own the second version of the Emerson Snow White, Model 247,

-which is larger and colored a natural brown.
-The photo shows that radio before I restored it.
-That
+which is larger and colored a natural brown:

 Although similar on the outside, these radios have different chassis inside.